eclipse-hono/hono/tests/readme.md

 ### Running the Tests with the Quarkus based Protocol Adapters

 By default, the integration tests are run using the Spring Boot based protocol adapters.
-For some protocol adapters there are Quarkus based alternative implememtations.
+For some protocol adapters there are Quarkus based alternative implementations.
 The tests can be run using these Quarkus based adapters by means of activating the `protocol-adapters-quarkus` maven profile:

     $ mvn verify -Prun-tests,protocol-adapters-quarkus

+### Running the Tests with the Command Router component

+By default, the integration tests are run using the Device Connection service component.
+In order to use the Command Router service component instead, the `command-router` maven profile can be set:

+    $ mvn verify -Prun-tests,command-router